 Tennessee Relocation Guide

-As a state, Tennessee is large enough and diverse enough to offer lots of things to lots of people.
-With bigger cities like Nashville, Knoxville, and Memphis to its credit, the state has lots to offer.
+Cities in Tennessee are large enough and diverse enough to offer lots of things to lots of people.
+With bigger cities like Nashville, Knoxville and Memphis to its credit, the state has lots to offer.
 Memphis and Nashville specifically are home to lots of musical history and many of the local attractions center on that musical presence.
 Nashville is the home of country music, while Memphis is known more for the blues.
 On Beale Street in Memphis, people can enjoy lots of culture, as well as excellent food.
 Tennessee also has its share of top notch colleges around the state, so apartment living is a reality for many people in Tennessee.